 The first thing you’ll need to consider is the hours of the events themselves.
 In 2022, Mickey’s Not-So-Scary Halloween Party will run from 7PM to midnight on select nights in August, September, and October, which means that you’ll need to commit to staying out late if you want to get your money’s worth.
 Mickey’s Very Merry Christmas Party will run in November and December from 7PM to midnight.

 The good news is that those with party tickets can actually enter Magic Kingdom as early as 4PM.
-This gives you time to wander the park, check out the attractions, and enjoy things that are offered for general day guests before the spooky fun begins.
+This gives you time to wander the park, check out the attractions, and enjoy things that are offered for general day guests before the holiday fun begins.

 But for groups traveling with small children, it may not be convenient to keep them up so late past their bedtime.
-And if you’ve already been in the parks all day (or even multiple days that week), you’ll be extra exhausted and might not be able to fully enjoy the experience.
+And if you’ve already been in the parks all day (or even multiple days that week), you could be extra exhausted and might not be able to fully enjoy the experience.

 The second limitation of these events is the cost.
 This year, tickets for Mickey’s Not-So-Scary Halloween Party will run you anywhere from $109 to $199 depending on your event date.
 Annual Passholders and DVC members can save $10 per ticket on select nights.
 Mickey’s Very Merry Christmas Party tickets range from $149 to $199.

 It’s not quite as pricey as it was to go to Boo Bash or Mickey’s Very Merriest last year, but it’s still nearly as expensive as (or more expensive than) a single-day park ticket to Disney World.
 With a holiday party, you’re only getting a maximum of 8 hours in Magic Kingdom, whereas on a typical park day, you could get 12 hours or more.
 (And you could visit during your normal waking hours instead of late at night!)

 On top of that, there are special fireworks, trick-or-treating, unique character meet and greets, and even dance parties available throughout the night.
 It’s a very different experience from Halloween at Magic Kingdom during the day.